MisterVVP/poor-man-s-cache/README.md

 ## TODO
+- Allow to pass more configuration options via environment variables
 - Check if we can reduce memory usage during decompression as well
 - Think about buffer size for incoming connections, at least make it configurable and add logic to read the data in chunks.
 Right now server won't work well if amount of data inside TCP request is bigger than our allocated buffer
 - Continue improving collision resolution (endless task, tbh...)